 Apartment Rentals and Airbnb at Oktoberfest

-Those are the price averages, so you will find some crash pads that are lower (and higher) than this.
+Also, understand that those prices are averages, so you will find some crash pads that are lower (and higher) than this.
 But be careful.
 All the best places are the first to be booked up, leaving some questionable, unverified, and extremely overpriced rooms left.

 If using Airbnb, be sure to check for three things: